openstack/keystone/doc/source/advanced-topics/federation/mapping_combinations.rst

 in the remote attribute type.
 Condition result is boolean, not the argument that is passed as input.

-``blacklist``: The rule allows all except a specified set of groups.
-Condition result is the argument(s) passed as input minus what was matched in the blacklist.
+``blacklist``: This rule removes all groups matched from the assertion.
+It is not intended to be used as a way to prevent users, or groups of users, from accessing the service provider.
+The output from filtering through a blacklist will be all groups from the assertion that were not listed in the blacklist.

-``whitelist``: The rules allows a specified set of groups.
-Condition result is the argument(s) passed as input and is/are also present in the whitelist.
+``whitelist``: This rule explicitly states which groups should be carried over from the assertion.
+The result is the groups present in the assertion and in the whitelist.

 ..
 NOTE::